andrewbruening/Wide-World-Importers-Product-Analysis/README.md

 ## Approach
 1. The pyodbc package was used to connect to the WWI database and query via python.
-2. First, SQL was used to create the **'productdf'** dataframe which was comprised of both qualitative and quantitative data at the granularity level of Stock Item ID.
+2. First, SQL was used to create the **'productdf'** dataframe which detailed qualitative and quantitative data at the granularity level of Stock Item ID.
 We'd like to see a breakdown of sales success per category>subcategory>product>size/color.
-3. Next, SQL was then used to create **'timedf'** which will be used to compare transformations of revenue and profit over time.
+3. Next, SQL was then used to create **'timedf'** which will compare transformations of revenue and profit over time.
-4. Regex was implemented to standardize StockItemName in **'productdf'**, and categorize StockItemName in **'timedf'**.
+4. Regex was implemented to standardize StockItemName in **'productdf'**, and to categorize it in **'timedf'**.
-5. The dashboard's background/style was designed in Figma and built in Tableau.
+5. And finally, the two dataframes were imported to Tableau for dashboard creation.

 ![](Dashboard_Screenshots/tooltip_gif.gif)
 ## Dashboard Highlights